term-world/woodshop/README.md

 git clone COPIED-LINK-HERE
 ```

 Be sure to replace the fragment `COPIED-LINK-HERE` with the link you copied.
-In the example regarding `bodega-Ix`, the full command would look like:
+In the example regarding `woodpile-dluman`, the full command would look like:

 ```
 git clone git@github.com:term-world/woodshop-dluman